facebookresearch/habitat-lab/habitat-baselines/README.md

 The action space of the social nav policy is defined under `/habitat/task/actions@habitat.task.actions.agent_0_base_velocity: base_velocity_non_cylinder` in `habitat-lab/habitat/config/benchmark/multi_agent/hssd_spot_human_social_nav.yaml`.
 The action consists of linear and angular velocities.
 You can learn more about the hyperparameters for this action under `BaseVelocityNonCylinderActionConfig` in `habitat-lab/habitat/config/default_structured_configs.py`.

 ### Reward
 The reward function of the social nav policy is defined in `social_nav_reward`.
-It encourages the robot to find the human as soon as possible while maintaining a safe distance from the human after finding a human.
+It encourages the robot to find the human as soon as possible while maintaining a safe distance from the human after finding the human.
 You can learn more about the hyperparameters for this reward function under `SocialNavReward` in `habitat-lab/habitat/config/default_structured_configs.py`.

 ### Command
-We provide a checkpoint.
+We have released a [checkpoint](https://huggingface.co/datasets/ai-habitat/hab3_episodes/tree/main/checkpoint) based on the below command.
 To reproduce this, run multi-agent training with a Spot robot's policy being a low-level navigation policy and a humanoid's policy being a fixed (non-trainable) policy that navigates a sequence of navigation targets (please make sure the `tensorboard_dir`, `video_dir`, `checkpoint_folder`, `eval_ckpt_path_dir` are the paths you want):

 ```bash
 python -u -m habitat_baselines.run \